optimagic-dev/optimagic/docs/source/development/ep-00-governance-model.md

 - Step in as moderators when discussions get heated, help to achieve consensus on controversial topics and enforce the code of conduct.

-The Steering Council is elected by the estimagic community during a community meeting.
+The Steering Council is elected by the optimagic community during a community meeting.

 Candidates need to be active community members and can be nominated by other community members or themselves until the start of the election.
 Nominated candidates need to